Bouncer charged in bar incident that left patron hospitalized

-A bouncer at Brogen's South in the Pier Village on St. Simons Island has been arrested and charged with aggravated battery, allegedly delivering a punch that landed a 21-year-old man in the hospital with brain injuries, Glynn County Police said.
+A bouncer at Brogen’s South in the Pier Village on St. Simons Island has been arrested and charged with aggravated battery after allegedly delivering a punch that landed a 21-year-old man in the hospital with brain injuries, Glynn County police said.

-Randall Collins, 32, of Brunswick was arrested and charged with felony aggravated battery, two counts of misdemeanor battery and two counts of misdemeanor simple battery.
+Randall Collins, 32, of Brunswick was arrested and charged with felony aggravated battery, two counts of misdemeanor battery and one count of misdemeanor simple battery.
 Collins remained in the Glynn County Detention late Wednesday afternoon without bond.

-In a social media post on Facebook earlier this week, a friend who said he witnessed the incident outside alleged that Collins punched Mukes without warning.
-"Eli fell straight to the ground before we could catch him(.)
-(H)e hit the ground very hard head first."
+According to a police report, an altercation between Collins and customer Elijjah Mukes began inside the restaurant and pub at around 1:48 a.m.
+Monday as staff were telling patrons to leave.

-Brogen's manager said the establishment had surveillance video inside and outside.
+A Brogen’s manager said the establishment had surveillance video inside and outside.
 However, police could not get access to the video at the time of the incident, the report said.
+It is unclear whether police have since viewed that video.

 Mukes was taken by ambulance to Southeast Georgia Health System’s Brunswick hospital.
 He was transferred to UF Health Jacksonville after it was discovered he suffered bleeding on the brain, the police report said.